Contributed By Haiwen & Partners

 Advertising claim substantiation is largely achieved by verification of the certifications of the advertiser/advertised products.
 The Advertising Law requires the advertising agent and advertisement publisher to examine the relevant certification documents, and to verify the content of an advertisement under laws and administrative regulations.
 According to the Regulations for the Management of Advertising, the following certification documents need to be provided respectively in connection with the corresponding types of advertisements:

 The Advertising Law does not specifically provide for standards generally applicable to testing that is conducted to support advertising claims.
-There have been some judicial findings indicating that an advertising claim is more vulnerable to being challenged if the statistics used in the claim are research results of the institutes owned, or sponsored, by the advertiser itself (see eg, Guangzhou Colgate-Palmolive Co., Ltd v P&G (China) Co., Ltd., Hu 2nd Intermediate Civil 5 (IP) Chu 40 (2004)).
+There have been some judicial findings indicating that an advertising claim is more vulnerable to being challenged if the statistics used in the claim are research results of institutes owned, or sponsored, by the advertiser itself.

-Advertising claims in connection with all the following types of products and services are subject to special rules as stipulated in the law: education, real estate, dietary supplements, medical, drugs, medical devices, goods or services with expected an return on investment, crop seeds, tree seeds, grass seeds, breeding livestock and poultry, aquatic seedling and species breeding, etc. (Articles 24-27, the Advertising Law).
-For instance, advertisements for education or training shall not contain any explicit or implicit commitment or guarantee of future enrolment in a school, passing examinations, or obtaining an academic degree or a diploma or guarantee the results of education or training; advertisements for real estate shall not contain any commitment on appreciation or investment return.
+Advertising claims in connection with all the following types of products and services are subject to special rules as stipulated in the law: education, real estate, dietary supplements, medical, drugs, medical devices, goods or services with an expected return on investment, crop seeds, tree seeds, grass seeds, breeding livestock and poultry, aquatic seedling and species breeding, etc (Articles 24-27, the Advertising Law).

-In addition, some prohibited expressions are set forth in the existing rules and regulations issued by the former regulator (SAIC) and its successor (SAMR).
+In addition, certain expressions are specifically prohibited in an advertisement relating to a regulated industry.
 For instance, according to the Criteria for the Examination and Publication of Medical Device Advertisements (《医疗器械广告审查发布标准》), advertisements on medical devices shall not contain any commitment-related language, such as “safe”, “no toxic side effect”, “refund if found ineffective”, or “non-addictive”.

 Comparative advertising is, with certain exceptions and constraints, permitted by the Advertising Law, provided, however, that no advertisement shall disparage the goods or services of any other producer or trader, and the advertiser, advertising agent, and advertisement publisher shall not conduct any form of unfair competition in their advertising activities.
 Notwithstanding the foregoing, with respect to certain categories of products – such as medical drugs, medical devices and dietary supplements – comparative advertising is not allowed, as the effect of these products varies on different users, and a direct comparison between products may be unfair.